-The officers recruited though direct recruitment are sent for FC Training (Foundational Course) at LBSNAA (Lal Bahadur Shastri National Academy of Administration - Mussourie, NADT (National Academy of Direct Taxes) - Nagpur and Sardar Vallabhbhai Patel National Police Academy - Hyderabad which are recognized by the Department of Personnel and Training (DoP&T).
-The skilled training programme in Postal Management and Administration is held at RAKNPA (Rafi Afmed Kidwai National Postal Academy) - Ghaziabad.
+The officers selected by the direct recruitment are sent for FC Training (Foundational Course) at, Lal Bahadur Shastri National Academy of Administration (LBSNAA) in Mussourie and National Academy of Direct Taxes (NADT) in Nagpur and Sardar Vallabhbhai Patel National Police Academy in Hyderabad.
+After this, skilled training program in Postal Management and Administration is conducted in Rafi Ahmed Kidwai National Postal Academy (RAKNPA) in Ghaziabad.

 The function of an IPoS Officer is responsible for overall administration of the Postal/ RMS Division, wherein he / she is posted.
 A Postal Division is generally co-terminus with one or two/ three revenue districts.
 Some important functions of the officers include:

 Effective management and monitoring of postal services and operations.

 Administering control overall the Post Offices and Mail Offices.